Etiquette & advice

 Lastly

-These examples of how to respond to sorry for your loss can be used when a friend, a relative, or even a pet dies.
+These examples of how to respond to “Sorry for your loss” can be used when a friend, relative or even a pet dies.
 Hopefully, you won’t need to use them again for a very long time.